In this guide, I’ll break down everything you need to know about Soberlink – the good, the bad, and the ugly.

 You have the option of Parenting Time Only, Daily Testing, or the Soberlink Share Program.

-Soberlink does require a 120-day minimum commitment.
-After that, monitoring costs are assessed on a month-to-month basis.
+Soberlink offers Device discounts with 120-day and 365-day minimum commitments.
+Otherwise, monitoring costs are assessed on a month-to-month basis.

 Is Soberlink covered by insurance?